-- 40.3.1 Annual reports of the Company's Sub-funds will be published within four months of each annual accounting period and half yearly reports within two months of each interim accounting period, however no half yearly reports will be published in the Company's first accounting period.
+- 40.3.1 Annual reports of the Company will be published within four months of each annual accounting period and half-yearly reports will be published within two months of each interim accounting period, however no half-yearly report will be published in the Company's first accounting period.
 The half yearly and annual reports can be found on the website: www.mgtsfunds.com.
-A paper copy of these are available free of charge upon request by writing to the compliance officer at 1 Sovereign Court, Graham Street, Birmingham B1 3JR. - 40.3.2 The ACD shall provide the following information to Shareholders on an annual basis in the annual report sent to Shareholders or on a periodic basis if deemed necessary: (i) the percentage of a Sub-fund's assets which are subject to special arrangements arising from their illiquid nature; (ii) any new arrangements for managing the liquidity of the sub-fund (iii) the current risk profile of the sub-fund and the risk management systems employed to manage those risks; (iv) any changes to the maximum level of leverage that may be employed on behalf of the sub-fund and any right of the reuse of collateral or any guarantee granted under the leveraging arrangement; (v) the total amount of leverage employed by the sub-fund and (vi) any arrangement made by the Depositary to discharge itself of contractual liability.
+A paper copy of these are available free of charge upon request by writing to the compliance officer at 1 Sovereign Court, Graham Street, Birmingham B1 3JR. - 40.3.2 The ACD shall provide the following information to Shareholders on an annual basis in the annual report sent to Shareholders or on a periodic basis if deemed necessary: (i) the percentage of a Sub-fund's assets which are subject to special arrangements arising from their illiquid nature; (ii) any new arrangements for managing the liquidity of the Sub-fund (iii) the current risk profile of the Sub-fund and the risk management systems employed by the Investment Manager to manage those risks; (iv) any changes to the maximum level of leverage that may be employed on behalf of the Sub-fund and any right of the reuse of collateral or any guarantee granted under the leveraging arrangement; (v) the total amount of leverage employed by the Sub-fund and (vi) any arrangement made by the Depositary to discharge itself of contractual liability.